NetaScale/SCAL-UX/README.md

 That concludes the facetious part of the readme.

+Welcome to the SCAL/UX repository.

+***The First Hobbyist's Operating System with Virtual Memory Compression***

-This is SCAL/UX - an operating system currently targeting amd64 PCs.
+This is an operating system currently targeting amd64 PCs.
 It is designed with the goal of eventually accommodating the Valutron virtual machine (which implements a Smalltalk-like language) to run atop it.